What is a variable expense? Officially, a variable expense is a cost that changes month to month or occurs irregularly.

 This should be simple, right?
 Well, some budgeting tools make this pretty hard—it’s easy to track what you’ve spent but it’s tough to save for future costs.
 If you want to be more intentional about saving for future expenses in bite-sized chunks, check out our award-winning budget software: You Need a Budget.

 YNAB’s easy-to-use budgeting app makes it simple to turn those 100-lb sharks into less scary, smaller sharks by giving you clear goals to save for each month.

 You’ll finally stop those inconvenient, overlooked bills from sneaking up on you.
 Our four-part proven framework will help you take back control of your finances (and you’re well on your way—you’ve just learned Rule Two: embracing your true expenses).

 That’s It!
 No More Ugly Budget Surprises

-Now you’re covered for the big one-off bills and even the stuff you don’t see coming with your cushion.
+Now you’re covered for the big one-off bills and even the stuff you don’t see coming with your cushion—including variable expenses into your monthly budget creates some built-in breathing room.
 By embracing your true expenses, you’ll be financially strong for whatever budgeting battle comes your way.